Cotalker/documentation/docs/documentation/admin/users.md

 <div className="row table-row-1">
 <div className="col col--12">

-_An additional field's name, input type, and order of apperance is customizable and depends on its collection.
+_An additional field's name, input type, and order of appearance are customizable and depend on its collection.
 The image shown above is just an example._

 </div>
 </div>